EtherealEmil/UsualScrap/README.md

 - Each time the tank is dropped, its remaining time will be reduced by a percentage; On the third drop, the tank will explode immediately

 - After being brought to the ship the tank will enter an inactive state, stopping the timer.
 In the inactive state, Hitting it will still cause it to explode and it can be reactivated by dropping it a few times (Dropping it will only cause a explosion if it is active).

+- Has a small chance to not activate when picked up!

 Tips for survival - Take it first or take it last and know the way back to the ship, the last thing you want to do while carrying the cylinder is waste time trying to find your way back to the ship.